Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Introduction

 The mathematical expressions governing the probability of QT through a potential barrier exhibit rich nonlinear properties \cite{Mak24_APL} and semiconductor diodes serve as a key element of NC systems \cite{Abb25}.
-Therefore, in this paper we propose and theoretically demonstrate that the current–voltage (I–V) characteristic of a tunnel diode can serve as a novel nonlinear activation function in neural networks (Fig.~\ref{fig:nn}).
+Therefore, in this paper we propose and theoretically demonstrate that the current–voltage ($I–V$) characteristic of a tunnel diode can serve as a novel nonlinear activation function in neural networks (Fig.~\ref{fig:nn}).
 Unlike conventional activation functions, which are often heuristic and lack direct physical interpretations, the intrinsic nonlinearity of the tunnel diode arises from well-defined quantum mechanical principles \cite{Mes62, Sze_book}.
-By systematically comparing traditional activation functions used in ML, we show that the neural network implementing the tunnel-diode activation function (TDAF) not only exhibits superior performance in terms of convergence, accuracy and expressiveness of the model but also introduces an energy-efficient approach to neuromorphic computing by extending prior research work \cite{Mak24_APL}.
-This quantum-inspired activation function opens new possibilities for designing more biologically plausible and computationally efficient neural architectures, further bridging the gap between semiconductor physics and quantum AI systems.
+We show that the neural network implementing the tunnel-diode activation function (TDAF) not only exhibits superior performance in terms of convergence, accuracy and expressiveness of the model but also introduces an energy-efficient approach to neuromorphic computing by extending prior relevant research work on neural networks with ternarised weights and activation functions~\cite{Par25, Jia25}.

+Finally, our work establishes a solid foundation for a new bridge between machine learning, semiconductor electronics and quantum physics---uniting quantum tunnelling, a phenomenon recognised by six Nobel Prizes (including the 2025 award)~\cite{Mer02}, with contemporary AI research.